Enielen/files-and-folders/book/part3/part3.md

 ### 3c.
 Common Folder Pitfalls:

 The following video segment was created by the Ghent University data stewards.
-First, it reiterates best practices for folder organisation.
-Then, it mentions three big pitfalls to avoid with folder organisation and naming.
+Watch the video to review best practices for folder organisation and to learn about three big pitfalls to avoid with folder organisation and naming.

 <style>
     .responsive-iframe-container {